juliangav/www.julian.is/site/content/articles/2017-10-11-dont-fight-the-notch.md

 <pre class="language-markup"><code>&lt;meta name="viewport" content="width=device-width, initial-scale=1, viewport-fit=cover"&gt;</code>
 </pre>

- This attribute, <code>viewport-fit</code>, accepts two other values: <code>auto</code>, the default behavior, and <code>contain</code> which, [according to the CSS Working Group](https://drafts.csswg.org/css-round-display/#viewport-fit-descriptor), is when “the initial layout viewport and the visual viewport are set to the largest rectangle which is inscribed in the display of the device.”
-To be honest, I’m not entirely sure what that means, but in this case it seems to have the same result as default.
+ This descriptor, <code>viewport-fit</code>, accepts two other values: <code>auto</code>, the default behavior, and <code>contain</code> which, [according to the CSS Working Group](https://drafts.csswg.org/css-round-display/#viewport-fit-descriptor), is when “the initial layout viewport and the visual viewport are set to the largest rectangle which is inscribed in the display of the device.”
+I’m not entirely sure what that means, but in this case it seems to have the same result as default.

 Getting back on track here...
 Now our website covers (get it?) the screen in its entirety.
 We now have make sure that the notch doesn’t interfere with any elements on the website — remember, those default margins were there for a reason.